RicNord/configparser-override/README.md

 - Optional environment variable prefix support.
 - Convert configuration objects to a dataclass and cast the values to predefined datatypes.
+- Find and collect configuration files in conventional locations

 ## Install